Paul and Erlend Thorfinnsson: Battle of Stamford Bridge

-Soon after they became Earls the brothers accompanied the Norwegian king Harald Hardrada and Tostig Godwinson on the ill-fated expedition to England in 1066.
+Soon after they became Earls, the brothers accompanied the Norwegian king Harald Hardrada and Tostig Godwinson on the ill-fated expedition to England in 1066.
 Paul and Erlend were with Harald's son Olaf Kyrre, guarding the ships at Riccall, when the battle of Stamford Bridge was fought.
-The Norwegian army was heavily defeated and both Harald and Tostig were killed but Olaf and the earls were allowed to leave with the survivors by king Harold Godwinson after giving pledges not to attack England again.
+The Norwegian army was heavily defeated, and both Harald and Tostig were killed, but Olaf and the earls were allowed to leave with the survivors by King Harold Godwinson after giving pledges not to attack England again.
 The losses suffered were so severe that according to the Anglo-Saxon Chronicle only 24 ships from the Norse fleet of over 300 were needed to carry the survivors away.
 They withdrew to Orkney, where they spent the winter, and in the spring Olaf returned to Norway still on good terms with the Thorfinssons.

 Family strife

 The Orkneyinga saga says that Paul and Erlend (Erland) remained on friendly terms until their children grew to adulthood, after which the disputes between their sons led to a quarrel and open hostility between the brothers.
-As the disputes between the descendants of Paul and Erlend loomed large in the affairs of 12th century Orkney, the saga goes into some detail about their family relationships.
+As the disputes between the descendants of Paul and Erlend loomed large in the affairs of 12th-century Orkney, the saga went into some detail about their family relationships.

 Paul was married to an unnamed daughter of Norwegian earl Hakon Ivarsson and they had two sons and four daughters.
 Of these, Hakon Paulsson played the greatest part in later Orcadian events.
-Their other children were Thora, Brynjolf, Ingirid, Herbjorg and Ragnhild.
+Their other children were Thora, Brynjolf, Ingirid, Herbjorg, and Ragnhild.

 Erlend married Thora, daughter of Sumarlidi Ospaksson.
 They had two sons and two daughters, while Erlend had a third, illegitimate daughter as well.
-Erland's daughter Gunnhild was married to Kol Kalison and Earl Rognvald Kali Kolsson was their son.
-The second daughter was called Cecilia and the natural daughter Jaddvor.
-Erlend's sons were Erling and Magnus who later appears in the saga as earl, martyr and saint.
+Erland's daughter Gunnhild was married to Kol Kalison, and Earl Rognvald Kali Kolsson was their son.
+The second daughter was called Cecilia, and the natural daughter was Jaddvor.
+Erlend's sons were Erling and Magnus, who later appear in the saga as earl, martyr, and saint.
 Magnus was "a quiet sort of man" but the troubles between the earls began with rivalry between Hakon Paulsson and Erling Erlendsson.
 Both are described as talented but also quarrelsome and arrogant.

-Hakon believed himself to be the most highly-born of the cousins and wanted to be seen as the foremost amongst his kin, but Erling was not one to back down.
-The fathers did their best to reach a settlement but it became clear that they were both favouring their own offspring, which resulted in hostility between them.
+Hakon believed himself to be the most highly born of the cousins and wanted to be seen as the foremost amongst his kin, but Erling was not one to back down.
+The fathers did their best to reach a settlement, but it became clear that they were both favouring their own offspring, which resulted in hostility between them.
 Eventually the earldom was divided into two distinct territories, as it had been in the time of their father Thorfinn and uncle Brusi Sigurdsson.